 The report noted that many children were incorrectly told that they were orphans and correspondence was often not passed on.
 Without those connections, children lost their personal identity and were unable to connect with their culture, country or extended birth families.

-The Committee made 33 recommendations including that the Commonwealth and State governments supplement the travel funding of the Child Migrant Support Fund.
-Extensive recommendations were made to assist former child migrants with access to services, including access to their records through the development of uniform protocols for accessing records.
+The Committee made 33 recommendations including that the Commonwealth and state governments supplement the travel funding of the Child Migrant Family Restoration Support Fund.
+Extensive recommendations were made to assist Former Child Migrants with access to services, including access to their records through the development of uniform protocols for accessing records.
 The report also recommended that the Commonwealth Government issue a formal statement of acknowledgement and regret for the harm brought about by the child migration schemes.

 The people who may identify as Forgotten Australians are survivors of the Australian institutional care system, which was the standard form of out-of-home care in Australia in the last century.
 At least 500,000 children grew up, or spent long periods, in this environment.

 The Inquiry's 2004 report: Forgotten Australians: A report on Australians who experienced institutional or out-of-home care as children noted:

 "hundreds of graphic and disturbing accounts about the treatment and care experienced by children in out-of-home care….
 Their stories outlined a litany of emotional, physical and sexual abuse, and often criminal physical and sexual assault…neglect, humiliation and deprivation of food, education and healthcare."

 The Inquiry noted accounts of abandonment and loss, grief through separation, loss of identity, as well as neglect, exploitation, brutality, mistreatment and physical and sexual abuse and assault.
 Such neglect, abuse and assault was widespread across institutions, across States and across care providers.